 5G enables super-fast data, very low latencies and small cell deployments – which suits applications like automated manufacturing.
 And many verticals want access to the same harmonised spectrum that mobile operators use because the mobile operators will drive enormous economies of scale that will bring down the cost of equipment that uses these bands.
 But when regulators think of setting aside some of this harmonised 5G spectrum for verticals or localised usage (as Germany has already done it in arguably the most important 5G band at 3.5 GHz), do they do so at the cost of consumers of commercial 5G services?

 Slower 5G speeds

 Spectrum set-asides mean mobile operators – and their vast number of consumer and business customers – will have access to less 5G spectrum.
 That means slower 5G.
-The ITU recommends each operator has access to 80-100 MHz in the mid-bands to provide 5G.
+The ITU has a minimum requirement of 100 MHz per operator in the mid-bands to provide 5G.
 Set-asides can make this impossible, especially given the main 5G mid-band (3.5 GHz) has proved difficult to clear of existing users.
 Interestingly, many of the existing users that regulators are trying to clear are vestiges from previous unsuccessful efforts to experiment with improving access to wireless broadband (e.g. WiMAX).